Can Compression Stockings Dislodge a Clot?

 How to Wear Compression Socks for DVT

-In this second scenario, compression socks or stockings are more appropriate and they are the best items to wear specifically to combat DVT.
-They come in various levels of pressure, ranging from 15-20 mm Hg to 40-50 mm Hg.
+In this second scenario, compression socks or stockings may be more appropriate, and they can be the most comfortable items to wear to combat DVT.
+They come in various levels of pressure, ranging from 15-20 mmHg to 40-50 mmHg.
 You can buy compression stockings without a prescription from a doctor, or you can get specific ones as recommended by your doctor.

 How to Lower Your Risk of DVT with Compression Socks

-In order to effectively lower your risk of DVT by wearing compression socks, here are some handy tips on picking the best ones for you:
+To effectively lower your risk of DVT by wearing compression socks, here are some handy tips on picking the best ones for you:

-• Make sure your socks fit well – you need to have the right size to get the benefit of the pressure, otherwise loose-fitting socks will not help reduce the risk of DVT;
+● Make sure your socks fit well – you need to have the right size to get the benefit of the pressure, otherwise loose-fitting socks will not help reduce the risk of DVT.

-• Try different materials and adapt them to your activity – while compression socks can be worn as casual, stylish items, they can also double up as functional socks for running or hiking, depending on the material used.
-For example, merino wool compression socks are ideal for hiking trips, thanks to their moisture wicking and temperature regulating properties, as well as to their compression action;
+● Try different materials and adapt them to your activity – while compression socks can be worn as casual, stylish items, they can also double up as functional socks for running or hiking, depending on the material used.
+For example, merino wool compression socks are ideal for hiking trips, thanks to their moisture wicking and temperature regulating properties, as well as to their compression action.

-• Learn how to put on compression socks correctly to ensure they are as comfortable and as effective as possible;
+● Learn how to wear compression socks correctly to ensure they are as comfortable and as effective as possible. - Don’t be afraid to try several sizes and styles to find your favorite combinations.

 How to Choose the Best Compression Socks for DVT